backpagepod/backpagepod.github.io/content/episode/2025-10-24-episode-250-steam-next-fest/index.md

 - No More Work For Ito
 - Opus: Prism Peak
 - The Remake of the End of the Greatest RPG of All Time
-- The Seance of Blake Manor
+- The Séance of Blake Manor

+### Some games that clone other better detective games
+- Confidential Killings - A Detective Game
+- A Case of Fraud
+- Psycho-Sleuth

 ### Duds
-- A Case of Fraud
 - Switchboard
 - Mosaic of the Strange